 Word of this kind of client commitment spreads fast in a place like Mogadishu where the COG team have contributed infrastructure project management skills to a private hospital and even the local airport.

-According to Yiannakis, as an organisation that falls under the umbrella of the Chelsea Group, COG intends to continue to play in a role in the restoration of Mogadishu as long the country welcomes them.
+According to Yiannakis, as an organisation that falls under the umbrella of the Chelsea Group, COG intends to continue to play a role in the restoration of Mogadishu as long the country welcomes them.

 “With many damaged buildings, particularly in Mogadishu, there is an endless amount of work to do, not only practically, but also in changing the world’s perception of Somalia from that of a war torn country, to an entrepreneurial business hub.”